 The science is in its infancy, but there is also some evidence that niacinamide can help to reduce the size of the pores in the skin.
 It’s thought this is due to its ability to hydrate the skin and keep it feeling smooth.

 Visible pores are something that many of us prefer not to have for aesthetic reasons.
 But also, enlarged pores can be magnets for dirt, oil and pollution to become trapped, so they’re best if they’re managed.

 Niacinamide benefits for the skin don’t stop there.
-There’s also evidence that applying skin care products that contain niacinamide to the skin, can help promote the manufacture of compounds called ceramides.
+There’s also evidence that applying skincare products that contain niacinamide to the skin, can help promote the manufacture of compounds called ceramides.
 You might have heard of ceramides on adverts selling skin creams and hair conditioning products.

 Niacinamide also has the ability to help reduce the damage caused by environmental pollutants and toxins on this skin.
 This is again due to its ability to help strengthen the skin's natural barrier function.
 Past skin damage caused by a weak cellular barrier damage can also be minimised by using niacinamide products on the skin.

-So niacinamide is often added to skin care products that promise to hydrate the skin as well as to those that are marketed as anti ageing.
+For these reasons, niacinamide is often added to skincare products that promise to hydrate the skin as well as to those that are marketed as anti ageing.
 Niacinamide benefits for sin are therefore plentiful!

 The best way to support healthy skin is to choose products such as those that contain niacinamide as supplementary to your base skin care regime.
 Getting the basics right, with the right cleanser and moisturiser is key to getting your skin under control.